-Dr. Bernstein is also an associate professor of pathology at Massachusetts General Hospital and Harvard Medical School and an associate member at the Broad Institute.
+Dr. Bernstein is also a professor of pathology at Massachusetts General Hospital and Harvard Medical School and an associate member at the Broad Institute.
 He is also affiliated with Massachusetts General Hospital's Center for Systems Biology and Center for Cancer Research, and the Harvard Stem Cell Institute.

 When Bradley Bernstein came to Boston from Seattle in 1999, he had planned to spend just a few years on the East Coast to complete his medical residency training at Brigham and Women's Hospital and do a postdoc in the lab of HHMI investigator Stuart Schreiber at Harvard University.

 Schreiber's group was developing cutting-edge genomic technologies, and Bernstein soon found himself rubbing elbows with some of the top scientists working in systems biology, a newly emerging field that studies organisms or biological phenomena as whole systems rather than breaking them down into individual genes or proteins.
 Boston, it seemed, had more in store for him than he had anticipated.

 Bernstein saw an opportunity to use systems biology to extend the study of protein structure he had pursued in graduate school to understand how DNA is packaged and organized inside cells.
 In the nucleus, DNA winds around a protein scaffold that keeps the DNA organized and regulates whether genes can be read and expressed.
 The resulting complex, called chromatin, can take several forms, but just how many remains a key scientific question.
 For the most part, however, chromatin is found in either a repressed state, which prevents a given DNA sequence from being read and therefore expressed, or an active state in which the DNA is freely accessible and able to be read.